-Easily grown in average, medium, well-drained soil in full sun.
+Easily grown in average, medium moisture, well-drained soils in full sun.
 Becomes weedy and sparse with diminished flowering performance if not grown in full sun.
 Does poorly in wet conditions.
-In USDA Zone 5, this plant will often die to the ground in winter and therefore is often grown therein in the manner of an herbaceous perennial.
-Even if plants do not die to the ground in winter, they usually grow more vigorously, produce superior flowers and maintain a better shape if cut to the ground in late winter each year.
-Removal of spent flower spikes during the growing season will encourage additional bloom.
-This butterfly bush cultivar is a deciduous shrub with an arching, spreading habit which typically grows 6-8' tall if not cut back in late winter and 4-5' tall if cut back.
-Features spike-like 6-14" long terminal clusters of magenta-purple flowers which bloom from June to September and sometimes to first frost.
-Flowers are fragrant, and, as the common name suggests, very attractive to butterflies.
-Willowy gray-green foliage.
-Popular fresh cut flower.
-A Royal Horticutural Society of Great Britain Award of Garden Merit plant.
+In USDA Zones 5 and 6, this plant will often die to the ground in winter and therefore is often grown therein in the manner of an herbaceous perennial.
+Even if plants do not die to the ground in winter, they often grow more vigorously, produce superior flowers and maintain better shape if cut close to the ground in late winter each year.
+Prompt removal of spent flower spikes during the growing season will usually encourage continued bloom until frost.
+This shrub will naturalize, sometimes aggressively, by self-seeding (seed dispersed by wind), particularly in areas where it does not die back in winter.
+Where self-seeding is a potential problem, remove spent flower clusters prior to formation/disbursement of seed.

+'Royal Red' features spike-like 6-14" long terminal clusters of magenta-purple flowers which bloom from June to September and sometimes to first frost.
+Flowers are fragrant.
+A Royal Horticultural Society of Great Britain Award of Garden Merit plant.

 No serious insect or disease problems.
+Watch for spider mites.
 Nematodes can be troublesome in the South.

-Provides valuable summer and early fall flowers when few other shrubs are in bloom.
-Best grown in massed plantings in borders, cottage gardens, rose gardens or butterfly gardens.
+Provides excellent summer to fall flowers when few other shrubs are in bloom.
+Best grown in borders, cottage gardens, rose gardens or butterfly gardens.
+Foundations.
+Popular fresh cut flower.
 Usually does not make a good single specimen shrub.